memphis-iis/mofacts/docs/DEPLOYING.md

 ### Node.js

 Meteor requires a specific Node.js version, which you should install on the server.
 Please see the node.js installation guide for details, but building node.js from source isn't difficult.
-Note that if your Debian-based OS has a package named `nodejs- legacy`, you'll need to install three packages: nodejs, npm, and nodejs- legacy.
+Note that if your Debian-based OS has a package named `nodejs-legacy`, you'll need to install three packages: nodejs, npm, and nodejs-legacy.
 The node.js install process should install npm for you.

 Now you can use npm to install the `forever` package: